Paradorn Srichaphan: Olympics

 Srichaphan made his Olympics debut at the 2000 Summer Olympics in Sydney, Australia in the singles draw.
 There, he defeated Attila Sávolt in the first round but lost in the second round to 3rd seed Magnus Norman in straight sets.
 At the 2004 Summer Olympics in Athens, Greece, he was Thailand's flag bearer at the opening ceremony.
 He went into the tournament as the 12th seed but lost in the first round of singles to Joachim Johansson in straight sets.

 Davis Cup

 Srichaphan made his Davis Cup debut for Thailand in April 1998 at the age of 18.
 During his time with the team from 1998 to 2006, he posted a win-loss record of 33–13 (31–10 in singles).

 Asian Games

 At the 1998 Asian Games Srichaphan won a gold medal in the doubles partnering his older brother, Narathorn Srichaphan.
-He the won a gold medal in singles at the next edition in 2002 which he won without losing a set.
-In addition, he was a triple gold medalist at the 1999 Southeast Asian Games winning in singles, doubles (once again parterning his brother, Narathorn) and the team event.
+He then won a gold medal in singles at the next edition in 2002 which he won without losing a set.
+In addition, he was a triple gold medalist at the 1999 Southeast Asian Games winning in singles, doubles (once again partnering his brother, Narathorn) and the team event.